Building a Cryptocurrency

 About CRYSTAL Centre

-The University Centre will have an emphasis on advancing:
+The University Centre emphasizes on advancing:

-Research on scalability, security and provable safety for blockchain protocols;
+• Research on scalability, security and provable safety for blockchain protocols;

-Community of technical experts who can conceive and enable faster adoption.
+• Community of technical experts who can conceive and enable faster adoption.

 What will we do?